Battle of Segesvár: Battle

-Bem understood the desperate situation and ordered four companies of the 27th infantry battalion to cover the retreat of the artillery; then he too started to flee.
+Bem understood the desperate situation and ordered the reserve, consisting of four companies of the 27th infantry battalion to cover the retreat of the artillery; then he too started to flee.
 His whole army was routed.
 The soldiers from the right wing which were closer to Nagyküküllő ran towards the northwestern edge of Fehéregyháza: the others ran towards the village's western exit, but there they ran into those who were fleeing back from the left wing, which created massive turmoil.
-Meanwhile, a Russian uhlan company turned south, cutting off the path of those who ran towards Monostorkert.
+Meanwhile, a Russian Uhlan company turned south, cutting off the path of those who ran towards Monostorkert.
 Here a company of the Hungarian cavalry ran into their fleeing comrades, riding down many of them.
 The horse-pulled retreating Hungarian artillery from the center, near the bridge, turned too quickly on the main road and the guns turned over, blocking the road.
-Lieutenant Dénes Kozma from the 88th battalion aligned 35 men behind this barricade, and with three salvos chased back the uhlans trying to break into the village.
-Kozma then retreated with his men, but in front of the village's tavern he stopped the attacking Russian cavalry in the same way twice.
+Lieutenant Dénes Kozma from the 88th battalion aligned 35 men behind this barricade, and with three salvos chased back the Uhlans trying to break into the village.
+Kozma then retreated with his men, but in front of the village's tavern, he stopped the attacking Russian cavalry in the same way twice.

+The Russian cavalry crossed the Sárpatak creek to the south of the village to block the retreating troops' way, while 2 Cossacks pushed forward on the other bank of the Küküllő to complete the encirclement.

+A Russian source describes the Russian attack which decided the battle, as it follows: Until now we have been defending, but now our whole line moved forward.
+The artillery (...) began to pour grapeshots on the Hungarians, and our cavalry's brisk and successful charges broke up the squares from the enemy's right flank.
+The Hungarian ranks soon broke up and began to fall back in disorder.
+The Uhlans and Cossacks pursued them swiftly, bypassing the flanks of the retreating troops, cutting them off from the road, and forcing the enemy into the recently plowed fields to the right of the highway and Fehéregyháza, where their infantry and artillery could only move with difficulty. (...)
+The pursuit stopped at Héjjasfalva (...) when it was already completely dark (...)
+We took more than 500 prisoners, eight guns, four ammunition carts, two flags, a lot of firearms, and a cart loaded with many war kits and other personal belongings.
+We captured Bem's wagon with all his belongings and correspondence.